swmpkim/SWMP_QCgraphs/README.md

     -   `lubridate` - `install.packages('lubridate')`
     -   `readxl` - `install.packages('readxl')`
 -   Make sure the only Excel files in your folder are files downloaded from EXOs.
--   Parameters plotted are: Temp, SpCond, Sal, Depth, DO\_pct, pH, Turb, and Battery.
+-   Parameters plotted are: temp, spcond, sal, depth\_or\_level (script should work with either), do\_pct, ph, turb, and battery\_v.
--   If you need to graph Level instead of Depth, change it on lines 107 and 152 of the script.
+-   Script should work with either depth or level.
+Should also work for different units used when programming EXOs (e.g. salinity psu vs. salinity ppt).
 -   The name of the output file (and the title above the graphs) is, by default, the full name of the Excel file, which includes instrument serial number and date-time on which the file started.
-To cut off all the extra stuff at the end, uncomment line 27.
-(You do not have to comment out line 24, but you can if you want to.)
+To cut off all the extra stuff at the end, uncomment line 57.
+(You do not have to comment out line 54, but you can if you want to.)

+#### Bugs so far

+Names are an issue if people have sondes programmed differently.

+-   BAND-AID APPLIED - Depth vs. Level.
+Solved by assigning the name `depth_or_level` to whichever parameter is in the file.
+This means the graph axes aren't labeled in a specific way.
+Probably good enough for QC purposes, but I'd love to improve it.
+-   FIXED - Sal psu vs. Sal ppt
+-   FIXED - Turbidity FNU vs. Turbidity NTU

 ### WQgraphs\_QCfile\_looping: Loop through CDMO-returned QC files in a folder